ThaisQuintela/30daysofCSS/README.md

     <a><img src="https://img.shields.io/github/last-commit/ThaisQuintela/30daysofCSS?style=plastic" alt="Last commit" /></a><br><br>
 </div>

 <p align="center">Challenge proposed by <a href="https://github.com/MilenaCarecho/30diasDeCSS">@MilenaCarecho</a><br><br>The goal is to make a mini project a day, using HTML5 and CSS3, during 30 days, to improve your skills with those technologies.
-It is a fun challenge for begginers and is also good to make coding a habit.<br> I will start today, 18/08/20, but I won't do the same projects as Milena, I will choose my own. </p>
+It is a fun challenge for begginers and is also a good way to make coding a habit.<br> I will start today, 18/08/20, but I won't do the same projects as Milena, I will choose my own from tutorials on Youtube and other websites and try to learn as much as I can.</p>

 <p align="center">
     <a href="README.md"><img src="/.github/england flag.png" alt="English" height="50" /></a>